History and Political Science Track

 Eligible LAS students should consider entering MWCC’s Honors Program.
 Honors Program students benefit from a challenging, highly individualized academic experience; a tuition waiver during their final semester; active recruitment by four-year colleges and universities; and the use of the Honors Center.
 Also, because of the program’s Commonwealth Honors Program status, all MWCC Honors courses are transferable as Honors courses within the Massachusetts public higher education system; and MWCC graduates are guaranteed acceptance into the Honors Programs of these colleges and universities.
 See the Honors Program for more information.

-Technology is integrated into all aspects of attending college in the 21st century.
 Students are expected to have proficient computer skills and the ability to access the internet via desktop/laptop computer or tablet.
 Internet access may be from home or through a public site such as a local public library, public college or at any Mount Wachusett Community College campus.

 For transfer options, please click here.
 It is recommended that you also consult with your academic advisor.